Jojodicus/dittrich.pro/content/setting-up-windows.md

 To enable the feature, you will need a compatible monitor with the feature enabled in its <abbr title="On Screen Display">OSD</abbr>.
 Then, head over into your GPU driver and find a setting called **G-Sync, FreeSync or Adaptive Sync and enable it**.

 {% admonition(type="info", title="Info") %}
-Keep in mind that Adaptive Sync will only work if your frame rate is below your refresh rate.
+Keep in mind that VRR will only work if your frame rate is below your refresh rate.
 Above that, it does nothing.
 {% end %}

 {% admonition(type="warning", title="Warning") %}